IBN12/odin-recipes/README.md

 want to go to is on the same site.
 Anchor tags creat html links and the href attribute redirects the user to the value destination.
 Example: href="./pages/about.html"
-Bys adding (./) you are specifying to your code that it should start looking for the file directory relative to current directory.
+By adding (./) you are specifying to your code that it should start looking for the file directory relative to current directory.